onomondo/nrf-softsim/README.md

 The Onomondo SoftSIM is an [Open Source](https://github.com/onomondo/onomondo-uicc) C based UICC implementation, allowing new and innovative cellular device designs to see the light of day in the ever-growing landscape of IoT!

-In order for us to achieve an integration of this awesome new SoftSIM UICC form factor, we have partnered up with Nordic Semiconductors to develop and distribute a new SoftSIM modem interface that allows for APDU exchange between the modem and application processor.
-To read more about this and deep dive into the  refer to Nordic Semiconductors's [documentation](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrfxlib/nrf_modem/doc/softsim_interface.html).
+To integrate this awesome new SoftSIM UICC form factor, we have partnered with Nordic Semiconductor to develop and distribute a new SoftSIM modem interface that supports APDU exchange between the modem and the application processor.
+For more details and an in-depth explenation, refer to Nordic Semiconductor's [documentation](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrfxlib/nrf_modem/doc/softsim_interface.html).

 ## Quick Setup Guide